medoredev/medoredev/README.md

 # Welcome to My GitHub Profile!

 ## 👋 Hi there!
-Hello, I'm Jay Mar, also known as Heru.
-I'm not a professional programmer; I'm just a newbie learning some programming and fixing grammar.
+Hello, I'm Jay Mar (Heru).
+Aspiring programmer and enthusiastic learner.

 ## 🚀 About Me
 - 🔭 I’m currently working on learning new programming languages and improving my coding skills.